Farm Workers Union of Uppland: 1919 harvest strike

 In April 1919 ULF had demanded a 30% raise of wages for farm workers.
 The demand was rejected by the regional employers organization.
-At a meeting in Kungsängen May 4, delegates of the ULF branches called for militant actions against the estate owners.
+At a meeting in Kungsängen on 4 May, delegates of the ULF branches called for militant actions against the estate owners.
 Sjölander did however caution the delegates, arguing that the newly founded union lacked the financial means to mobilize a prolonged strike.
 He drafted a proposal for a new treaty, calling for raising the salary to 1000 Swedish krona.
 The employers did however decline negotiation with ULF between May and July 1918.

 Spontaneous strikes broke out amongst farm workers in Veckholm and Ekerö, without the approval of ULF.
 Following the start of the Veckholm strike, Sjölander offer to discuss modifications to the draft treaty with the employers, but the employers again declined to negotiate with him.
-A ULF conference was assembled, and decided to initiate a strike starting July 29, 1919.
+A ULF conference was assembled, and decided to initiate a strike starting 29 July 1919.
 Non-socialist newspapers decried the demands of ULF.
 For example, Dagens Nyheter claimed that 'Bolshevik tendencies' could be found amongst the farm labourers.
 During the strike actions were coordinated between ULF and SLF branches in nearby areas (in spite of resistance from the national SLF leadership), paving the way for workers' victory in the dispute.
 The strike lasted for a week.
 The estate owners were unable to recruit scabs to save the harvest, and thus no violent incidents occurred at the picket lines.
 Under pressure from the public opinion (as voiced through Stockholm newspapers), wary of food shortages as a result of the strike, the national government instituted a negotiating commission.
 The Uppland estate owners association caved in to pressure from the government commission, and eventually accepted raising the salary of a körkarl from around 600 krona to 900 krona.
 ULF on its part had been forced to accept the continuation of individual employment contracts.

 At the time of the 1919 strike, ULF had around 4,000 members (out of a total of around 20,000 farm workers in Uppland).
 Another 2,000 organized farm workers also took part in the strike.
 ULF membership began to decline after the strike, as many labourers felt union membership was superfluous as their demands had already been met.